Advertiser Disclosure

 Terminal 1’s A, B, and C gates are connected via pedestrian walkways.

-The A and B gates are located near each other — it’s just a short walk between the 2 — while the C gates are a bit further away.
-To reach the C gates, passengers need to walk through the C annex from the B gates or walk through the corridor next to the A/B security checkpoint.
+The A and B gates are near each other — it’s just a short walk between them — while the C gates are a bit farther away.
+To reach the C gates, passengers must walk through the C annex from the B gates or the corridor next to the A/B security checkpoint.

-LAS encourages passengers to keep fit and walk around the airport terminals before their flights.
-The colored lines in the above map are suggested routes and distances (more detailed maps are available on the airport’s Fly Fit! page).
-Note that luggage storage is not available, so you’ll need to bring your carry-on and personal items with you.
+LAS encourages passengers to stay fit and walk around the airport terminals before their flights.
+The colored lines in the above map suggest routes and distances.
+More detailed maps are available on the airport’s Fly Fit! page.
+Luggage storage is not available, so you need to bring your carry-on and personal items with you.

 Security and Customs at LAS